-The engine heater can provide easier starting and better fuel economy during engine warm-up in cold weather conditions at or below -18 °C (O °F).
-Vehicles with an engine heater should be plugged in at least four hours before starting.
-An internal thermostat in the plug-end of the cord may exist, which will prevent engine heater operation at temperatures above -18 °C (O °F).
+The engine heater, if available, can help in cold weather conditions at or below -18 °C (0 °F) for easier starting and better fuel economy during engine warm-up.
+Plug in the engine heater at least four hours before starting the vehicle.
+An internal thermostat in the plug end of the cord will prevent engine heater operation at temperatures above -18 °C (0 °F).

 Do not plug in the engine block heater while the vehicle is parked in a garage or under a carport.
 Property damage or personal injury may result.
-Always park the (Continued)

-vehicle in a clear open area away from buildings or structures.
+Always park the vehicle in a clear open area away from buildings or structures.